thosgood/this-weeks-finds/markdown/101-151/week111.md

 In 1969, Penrose showed that, in principle, one could extract energy from a rotating black hole:

-1) Roger Penrose, Gravitational collapse: the role of general relativity, Rev. del Nuovo Cimento 1, (1969) 272-276.
+1) Roger Penrose, "Gravitational collapse: the role of general relativity", _Rev. del Nuovo Cimento_ **1**, (1969) 272--276.

-Basically, one can use the rotation of the black hole to speed up a rock one throws past it, as long as the rock splits and one piece falls in while the rock is in the "ergosphere" - the region of spacetime where the "frame dragging" is so strong that any object inside is *forced* to rotate along with it.
+Basically, one can use the rotation of the black hole to speed up a rock one throws past it, as long as the rock splits and one piece falls in while the rock is in the "ergosphere" --- the region of spacetime where the "frame dragging" is so strong that any object inside is *forced* to rotate along with it.
 This result led to a wave of thought experiments and theorems involving black holes and thermodynamics.

 In 1971, Hawking proved the "black hole area theorem":

-2) Stephen Hawking, Gravitational radiation from colliding black holes, Phys.
-Rev. Lett.
-26 (1971), 1344-1346.
+2) Stephen Hawking, "Gravitational radiation from colliding black holes", _Phys.
+Rev. Lett._ **26** (1971), 1344--1346.

-The precise statement of this theorem is a bit technical, but loosely, it says that under reasonable conditions - e.g., no "exotic matter" with negative energy density or the like - the total area of the event horizons of any collection of black holes must always increase.
+The precise statement of this theorem is a bit technical, but loosely, it says that under reasonable conditions --- e.g., no "exotic matter" with negative energy density or the like --- the total area of the event horizons of any collection of black holes must always increase.
 This result sets an upper limit on how much energy one can extract from a rotating black hole, how much energy can be released in a black hole